CoolGames/coolgames.github.io/README.md

 # coolgames.github.io
 Exploring Node.JS tutorial
-but first let's get jekle working to annouce the Daytona 2019 - Rolex 24
+but first let's get jekyll working to annouce the Daytona 2019 - Rolex 24

-# Jekle also uses GitHub pages for publising !
+# Jekyll also uses GitHub pages for publising !